 ICJI has partnered with multiple agencies to create an interactive data visualization to help the public better understand the changes under HEA 1006.

 Click on the data elements below to filter the information.
+For descriptions of each data area, click here.

 Data for the Indiana Court Technology Data was provided by the Office of Judicial Administration, Court Technology.
 The dashboards show new criminal filings, abstract of judgments, sentence modifications (requests to modify sentence), placement (sentencing) and methods of completion for probation.
 The data may be filtered by felony level for new filings, abstract of judgment and placements.
 Pre-1006 felony class levels were A – D, Felony level A is the most serious.
 Beginning July 1, 2014, felony class levels were changed to 1 – 6, Felony 1 is the most serious.